Russia warns of new nuclear deployments in Baltics if Finland, Sweden join NATO - NewsBreak

 “In this case, it will no longer be possible to talk about any nuclear-free status of the Baltic — the balance must be restored,” he added, according to CNBC .

-Medvedev said that previously “Russia has not taken such measures and was not going to,” according to Reuters .White House closer to canceling student debt ‘than ever before’, Schumer says
+Medvedev said that previously “Russia has not taken such measures and was not going to,” according to Reuters .‘The worst thing I’ve ever seen,’ 65-year-old man mauled by wild dogs

 “If our hand is forced well … take note it wasn’t us who proposed this,” he added.